FreekPols/ShowthePhysics/book/demos/demo65/demo65.md

 width: 75%
 align: center
 ---
-The balloon on the electronic balance connected to the computer.
-This way, you can display a graph with the value indicated by the balance.
+The balloon on the electronic scale connected to the computer.
+This way, you can display a graph with the value indicated by the scale.
 ```

 ## Equipment
 - Balloon
-- Electronic balance with USB output
+- Electronic scale with USB output
-- Computer with software to read out the electronic balance (or digital balance with a camera directed at it)
+- Computer with software to read out the electronic scale (or digital scale with a camera directed at it)
 - Transparent stand to clamp the balloon in

 ## Preparation
-Turn the balance on with the stand for the balloon on it.
-Set the balance to 0.00 g using the 'tare' button if necessary.
+Turn the scale on with the stand for the balloon on it.
+Set the scale to 0.00 g using the 'tare' button if necessary.
 Set the measurement frequency to two measurements per second.

 ## Procedure
 1. Explain to the students how the demonstration works.
-2. Let students predict what the balance will indicate and why.
+2. Let students predict what the scale will indicate and why.
-3. Inflate the balloon and place it directly in the stand on the balance.
+3. Inflate the balloon and place it directly in the stand on the scale.
 Perform the measurement.
 4. Show with the graph that the mass of the balloon increases significantly in the first two minutes.
     - *What could be an explanation?*
 6. Provide the explanation of the demonstration.